Hoʻokipa Hawaiʻi Weekend

 NaHHA values this relationship and honors ONHR and the many organizations for its support, sponsorship and commitment to authentic Native Hawaiian cultural representation and support of Native Hawaiian small business & community.

-Special Kamaʻāina Room Rate Packages are coming soon!!!
+Special Kamaʻāina Staycation Packages are being offered!!!

 Overflow Parking Options